 For more information see our Period Make-up, Hair and Wig Work course.

 This 1 week module uses the entire body as a canvas for you to design and practice Airbrushing and body art.
 You’ll be taught through practical sessions and will learn the best techniques for airbrushing make-up.
 You will also learn techniques to enhance body contours and design your own body make-up.

 For more information see our Body Make-up course.

 Module 6 gives you an insight into the make-up practices used in theatre and performing arts from professionals with experience in the industry.
-You will take part in a performance art workshop to get first-hand experience of what it’s like to work as a professional make-up artist by creating looks for the ballet and opera.
+You will take part in a performance art workshop to get first-hand experience of what it’s like to work as a professional make-up artist by creating looks for the stage.
 Techniques for eyebrow blocking and ageing characters along with gender change looks will be practiced to give you an insight into industry methods.

 For more information see our Theatre and Performing Arts Make-up course.